-In those two cases, the author got to choose a topic based solely on personal interest.
-But in many classes, you will get an assignment and have to work from that prompt.
+Sometimes you may get to choose a topic based solely on personal interest; however, in many cases, you will get an assignment and have to work from that prompt.

 There are thus some specific steps you can take to ensure you still pick an appropriate topic when given a prompt.